PriyankaCornelius/Airline-Reservation-System/README.md

 <br/>
 <br/>

-# Steps to test the application
+# Steps to run the application

 Root folder